stau-7001/S3AI/README.md

 * `data/Ag_sequence.csv` is the Ag sequence data.

 ## Model inference
+### Download checkpoint
+Download the checkpoint of S3AI from [here](10.6084/m9.figshare.25378708) and modify the paths in the code.

 To test S3AI on Sars-cov2 IC50 test data, please run
 ```